Swim, Play, and Breathe Pine Air Near Weirs Beach

 -

-Lake Winnipesaukee is a popular destination because of its large size and clear water.
+Lake Winnipesaukee is a popular destination due to its large size and crystal-clear water.
 It is the largest lake in New Hampshire, covering 71.8 square miles with 183 miles of shoreline and featuring 258 islands.
 The lake’s clarity and diverse depth, ranging from 20 to 169 feet, make it ideal for various water activities.

 -